 Hadley Reynolds, Co-Founder & Managing Director, Cognitive Computing Consortium

-2:30 PANEL DISCUSSION: Augmented Intelligence and Cognitive Applications for the Future of Work
+2:30 PANEL: Augmented Intelligence and Cognitive Applications for the Future of Work

 3:40 A Model for Value Capture with Cognitive Applications

-Ganesan Shankar, PhD, Assoc.
-Professor Technology, Operations, and Information Management, Babson College
+Ganesan Shankar, PhD, Associate Professor Technology, Operations, and Information Management, Babson College

 Deciding to adopt a new technology is a daunting process.
 This presentation describes a new decision-making framework that provides guidelines to help buyers select the right cognitive application.
 It describes what makes cognitive computing different

-and evaluating the enterprise value propositions associated with cognitive computing projects.
-The objective of the research program is to offer AI decision-makers a common standard for developing insights across the organization when implementing
+communicating and evaluating the enterprise value propositions associated with cognitive computing projects.
+The objective of the research program is to offer AI decision-makers a common standard for developing insights across the organization

 - The pressing problems that cognitive applications will solve